Lalit Mohan Tripura

-Lalit Mohan Tripura is an Indian politician and the former member of the Tripura Legislative Assembly for the two consecutive terms from 2008 to 2018.
+Lalit Mohan Tripura is an Indian politician and a former member of the Tripura Legislative Assembly for two consecutive terms from 2008 to 2018.
 He has been a member of Communist Party of India (Marxist) since 1982.
-In the 2018 Tripura Assembly election he were defeated by the Indigenous Peoples Front of Tripura candidate Dhananjoy Tripura by the margin of 1,922 votes.
+In the 2018 Tripura Legislative Assembly election he was defeated by the Indigenous Peoples Front of Tripura candidate Dhananjoy Tripura by a margin of 1,922 votes.